Leroy Chang: Death and tributes

 Chang died on August 10, 2008, at the age of 72.
-Memorial services were held on August 17 at El Camino Memorial Park in San Diego, California, and at the Hong Kong University of Science and Technology.
+Memorial services were held on August 17 in El Camino Memorial Park in San Diego, California, and at the Hong Kong University of Science and Technology.
 A memorial symposium in his honor, 'Recent Advances in Applied Sciences', was held in 2009 at the Academia Sinica.
 The symposium program included "A Tribute to Academician Leroy Chang" and "Remembering Leroy: from SL/QW to RCAS".
 At the time of his death, tributes were paid to Chang by his HKUST colleagues, including the university's founding president Chia-Wei Woo:

 Leroy was always exuberant and high-spirited, logical and sensible, forceful and clear, efficient and effective – and always full of wit and humor.
 As Dean of Science and Vice-President for Academic Affairs, he gave up his beloved and world-renowned scientific career to work totally selflessly towards providing a sound academic environment for his colleagues.
 HKUST's founding members could not have had a stronger comrade-in-arms in building this new university.
 I so very deeply mourn his passing.